datacoves/dbt-coves/docs/commands/generate/templates/README.md

 ## dbt-coves generate templates

-Create dbt-coves templates inside of your `.dbt_coves` config folder
+Create dbt-coves templates inside of your `.dbt_coves` config folder.
+These files contain the template used in generate commands such as `generate sources` and `generate properties`.
+Use these files to override the default behavior such as to add a `metadata:` key when generating property files.

 ### In Action